 - weight loss

 If IgA nephropathy is suspected, the doctor takes a thorough patient history, paying attention to any past infections or kidney problems.
 The doctor will do a physical exam, checking blood pressure and looking for some of the physical symptoms of kidney failure.

 Urine and blood tests will be ordered.
 The urine is checked for elements that shouldn't be there, such as protein or red blood cells, while blood tests show if there's a buildup of body wastes in the bloodstream.

 A definite diagnosis can only be made by a kidney biopsy.
 To do a biopsy, they insert a fine needle into the kidney, using ultrasound as a guide.
 With the needle, they take a tiny tissue sample, and then they check it under a microscope for protein deposits.

 In rare cases, doctors may decide that an open biopsy is necessary.
 This procedure is performed by a surgeon, who makes an incision to view the kidney and any abnormalities.

 There is no specific treatment for IgA nephropathy.
 The goal is to reduce symptoms caused by the kidney's inability to work properly, and to try to avoid the problems this can cause, such as chronic renal failure.

 The health care team may suggest dietary changes to reduce the amount of salt and protein intake.
 A registered dietitian can help draw up a healthy eating plan that takes this into account.
-Fish oils may be added to the diet.
+Fish oils may be added to the diet, although their benefit has not been clearly established.
 Certain blood pressure medications, such as ACE inhibitors, can help reduce protein spillage from the kidney.
 Corticosteroids and medications to suppress the immune system may also be used.

 If kidney damage gets worse, chronic kidney failure may set in.
 In these cases, kidney dialysis is necessary.
 Dialysis uses a membrane, instead of a kidney, to remove excess fluids and waste from the body.